 [Enlarge] Photo by Steven Trumon Gray

-As a photographer Breton's work has been used by dance companies and independent artists, appearing regularly in the San Francisco Chronicle, Bay Area Guardian, and the San Jose Mercury News.
-Breton has exhibited her work as part of ProjectAgora’s 2007 home season, Fivepoints Art House in collaboration with Motion-Pictures SF 2009, the San Francisco Dance Film Festival 2010, and by invitation as a featured artist at the Goethe Institute San Francisco 2013.
-She is currently photographing for dance and theater in New York City. www.BretonTynerBryan.com
+As a photographer, Breton's work has been used by many dance companies appearing regularly in Broadwayworld.com, Headlands Center for Dance, San Francisco Chronicle, Bay Area Guardian, and San Jose Mercury News.
+She has exhibited her work at Dance Mission, Fivepoints Art House, the San Francisco Dance Film Festival, and as a featured artist at the Goethe Institute San Francisco.
+She is currently photographing dance and theater in New York City.